David Hall - Orchestra Leader

 I started playing the drum kit when I was 8 years old and have played with the orchestra and with several brass bands

-orchestra another dimension.
+the orchestra another dimension.